alima-webdev/zotero-review-assistant/README.md

-# Zotero Review Plugin
+# Zotero Article Status Plugin

-This plugin is inteded to help manage references for writing review articles, as it uses custom tags to create new fields about the reference's inclusion status
+This plugin lets you assign custom statuses to saved articles, enabling efficient organization and tracking of your research progress.
+It uses custom tags to indicate articles' statuses.